atimpone/aws-foundation-journey/1-dev-environments/2-5-create-team-dev-environments.md

 In AWS Control Tower, provision the initial set of AWS development team accounts for early experimentation, development, and testing.

+1. As a cloud administrator, use your personal user to log into AWS SSO.
+2. Select the AWS master account.
+3. Select `Management console` associated with the `AWSServiceCatalogEndUserAccess` role.
+4. Navigate to AWS Service Catalog.
+5. Follow the steps in the section "Provisioning Account Factory Accounts With AWS Service Catalog" in the [AWS Control Tower Account Factory](https://docs.aws.amazon.com/controltower/latest/userguide/account-factory.html) documentation for instructions on how to set up the initial development team AWS accounts.

+**Chris left off testing and editing here...**

+To Do:
+* Verify that a given user who launches a Service Catalog product is the only one who can see the provisioned product.
+If so, this is pretty awkward in the case where you have several cloud admins that share this responsibility.
+* Consider replacing the link to the Control Tower doc with the actual steps because:
+  * There's no direct link to the instructions in the Control Tower docs.
+  * We likely want to add some context to a few of the steps.
+For example, what should I name the product that I'm launching?

 ----
-**Note: You Can Change AWS Account Settings Later**
+**Note: You can change AWS account settings later**

 Configuration settings of the AWS accounts you provision via Account Factory shouldn’t be considered static.
 Nearly every part of an AWS account can be changed and updated at a later date.

 ---

-See the section "Provisioning Account Factory Accounts With AWS Service Catalog" in the [AWS Control Tower Account Factory](https://docs.aws.amazon.com/controltower/latest/userguide/account-factory.html) documentation for instructions on how to set up the initial development team AWS accounts.

 ## 4. Set Up Baseline Access Permissions